Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Discussion and Conclusions

-\paragraph{\textbf{To be effective on user-written code, floating-point analysis tools must prioritize modularity and reasoning about branching behavior.}} Our study shows that floating-point code is typically modular, with most function bodies containing multiple calls to others.
+\paragraph{\textbf{To be effective on user-written code, floating-point analysis tools must prioritize modularity and reasoning about branching behaviour.}} Our study shows that floating-point code is typically modular, with most function bodies containing multiple calls to others.
 Conditionals are common, and loops almost always co-occur with conditionals.
-These characteristics suggest that the main challenge for analysis tools is not handling large, monolithic numerical kernels, but effectively analyzing many small functions that combine modularity with non-trivial control flow.
-While tools such as PRECISA 4.0~\cite{titoloRigorousFloatingPointRoundOff2025} and Hugo~\cite{abbasiModularOptimization2023} demonstrate promising approaches in this direction, the majority of state-of-the-art roundoff error analyzers target self-contained code fragments.
+These characteristics suggest that the main challenge for analysis tools is not handling large, monolithic numerical kernels~\cite{dasScalableFloatErrorAnalysis2020}, but effectively analysing many small functions that combine modularity with non-trivial control flow.
+While tools such as PRECISA 4.0~\cite{titoloRigorousFloatingPointRoundOff2025} and Daisy~\cite{abbasiModularOptimization2023} demonstrate promising approaches in this direction, the majority of state-of-the-art roundoff error analysers target self-contained code fragments.

 \paragraph{\textbf{Keyword-based approaches are unlikely to be effective for identifying floating-point code in dynamically typed languages.}} This study presents part of the big picture, and extending the analysis to dynamically typed languages would provide a natural complement.
 However, we believe this cannot be achieved by simply adapting our current methodology.
-Our findings show that in statically typed code, non-type keywords appear only rarely (\Pcent{6}-\Pcent{17} of functions depending on the language), and GSL-related keywords appear even less frequently, making non-standard math libraries an unreliable proxy.
+Our findings show that in statically typed code, non-type keywords appear only rarely (\Pcent{6}--\Pcent{17} of functions depending on the language), and GSL-related keywords appear even less frequently, making non-standard math libraries an unreliable proxy.
 Without explicit type annotations, a keyword-based approach in dynamically typed languages would therefore raise serious concerns about the validity of the results.
 The presence of arithmetic operators would also be insufficient to identify floating-point usage, since they are commonly overloaded for integers or non-numerical data.
 Obtaining reliable type information in such languages would require instrumenting and executing the code with representative inputs, which in turn demands resolving dependencies and reproducing realistic program executions (including GUI interactions where relevant).
 Designing methods to gather such information consistently and at scale remains an open challenge left for future work.